GreenIron/FAA-NLP-Project/README.md

 ![plot](./images/20_rotorcraft_stcStatusDate_by_day_of_week.png)

 * *Helicopter STCs by holder between 1990 and 2000*: a big surprise to me was that American Eurocopter (now Airbus Helicopters, Inc.) was one of the largest issuers of STC certificates (but a detailed analysis of the STCs show that those are not complex) while still reamaining a rather small company.
-It's also worth noting that the different companies have very different business models (ODA doing worth for third parties, ODA doing only internal work, companies with core products working with ACO).
+It's also worth noting that companies have very different business models (ODA doing work for third parties, ODA doing only internal work, companies with core products working with ACO).

 ![plot](./images/20_STC_by_STC_holder_helicopter_1900.png)